 Are you a trader or an investor?

-First, you need to have a thorough understanding of what kind of investor you are.
+First, you need to understand what kind of trader or investor you are thoroughly.
 It might seem obvious, but many derail already before they start.

 Sit down and think about what your aims and goals are.
 Are you a trader or an investor?
 Looking for trading and investment strategies or investment strategies?
 Do you think you have the mindset and capabilities to deal with frequent profits and losses?